sakshamagarwalm2/RPM.AI/README.md

 - Collaborative features for study groups
 - Offline mode for access without internet connection

-## Credits

-This project was developed by [Your Name].

-Special thanks to:
-- [Name] for UI/UX suggestions
-- [Name] for testing and feedback
-- Medical professionals who provided domain expertise

 ## License

 This project is licensed under the terms of the [Llama License](https://github.com/meta-llama/llama/blob/main/LICENSE).